Episcopal Academy: Athletics

 The Episcopal Academy is a member of the Inter-Academic League (Inter-Ac).

 For boys, the Inter-Ac league includes the Haverford School, Malvern Preparatory School, Chestnut Hill Academy, Penn Charter, and Germantown Academy.
 For girls, this league includes Penn Charter, Germantown Academy, Notre Dame Academy, the Baldwin School, the Agnes Irwin School, and Springside School.

 The sports requirement requires all students to participate in athletics during each of the three seasons.
 Freshman and sophomores are required to participate in at least two inter-scholastic sports with the option of participating in the "Fitness" option for one season.
 Juniors may elect to participate in the "Fitness" option for two seasons.
 "Fitness" consists of organized athletic activities three days a week and community service two days a week.
 There is also a theatre offering (both on the stage and in technical theatre) in the spring (a musical) and the fall.
 This counts as a "Fitness" option as well.
 Seniors are permitted to take a "Senior Cut", that is they do not have to participate in any athletics for one season so long as they never received an "unsatisfactory" effort grade in any sport during their four years in the upper school.

 As a co-founder of the oldest High School sport's league in America, the Inter-Academic League, and in the second oldest school rivalry in the nation, (against the Haverford School, later adding Agnes Irwin School) Episcopal Academy athletic teams have gained a national reputation.
 The boys basketball team, coached by Daniel Dougherty, gained national attention in 2005 and 2006, with full team effort including players Gerald Henderson '06 and Wayne Ellington '06.
 Both were nationally ranked high school basketball players.
 Henderson signed to play for Duke University while Ellington signed to play for the University of North Carolina.

-Sports offered in the fall include cross country, soccer, water polo, and crew for both boys and girls.
-Football is offered just for boys, and tennis and field hockey are offered just for girls.

-Sports offered in the winter include basketball, squash, swimming and diving, and winter track for both boys and girls.
-Ice hockey and wrestling are offered just for boys.

-Spring sports include crew, golf, lacrosse, and track for both boys and girls.
-Baseball and tennis are offered just for boys.
-Softball is offered just for girls.

-Intramural sports such as paddle tennis and bike polo are also offered.